 (Johnson Photograph)

 (W) – Denotes Indy 500 former winner.

-In many cases, the “Last Row Society” members are obscure drivers, and sometimes are race rookies.
-However, ten former or eventual Indianapolis 500 winners have participated in the honor at some time during their career.
+In many cases, the “Last Row Society” members are lesser-known, and somewhat obscure drivers, and not uncommonly are race rookies.
+However, twelve former or eventual Indianapolis 500 winners have participated in the honor at some time during their career.
 Mario Andretti (1978) was the first former “500” winner to be part of the Last Row Party.
-Other former or eventual Indy winners include Johnny Rutherford, Gordon Johncock, Tom Sneva, Eddie Cheever, Buddy Lazier, Ryan Hunter-Reay, Tony Kanaan, Takuma Sato, Will Power, and Alexander Rossi.
+Other former or eventual Indy winners include Johnny Rutherford, Gordon Johncock, Tom Sneva, Eddie Cheever, Buddy Lazier, Ryan Hunter-Reay, Tony Kanaan, Takuma Sato, Will Power, Alexander Rossi, Marcus Ericsson, and most-recently Josef Newgarden.

 In 1997, original founders Gerry LaFollette, Art Harris, and David Mannweile, along with many-time emcee Robin Miller, organized the event for the final time.
 Starting in 1998, the event was moved to the Speedway Motel (“Brickyard Crossing”) and would feature a rotating host.
-Later it was moved to a suite in the Pagoda, and in recent years, has had a decidedly more family-friendly and less biting nature to the jokes.
+Later it was moved to a suite in the Pagoda, and in 2023–2024, it was held inside the Hulman Terrace Club & Suites.
+In recent years, it has had a decidedly more family-friendly and less biting nature to the jokes.
+Miller quipped that during its heyday, the party was not “condoned” by USAC nor the 500 Festival Committee, and maintained that the 1997 edition was the last of the ‘original ones’.
+Nevertheless, the party continues to this day.

+(Johnson Photograph)